George Miller (filmmaker): 1987–1995: Established director

-Miller was also the creator of Happy Feet, a musical epic about the life of penguins in Antarctica.
+Miller was also the creator of the animated jukebox musical film Happy Feet (2006) about the life of penguins in Antarctica.
 The Warner Bros.-produced film was released in November 2006.
-As well as being a runaway box office success, Happy Feet also brought Miller his fourth Academy Award nomination, and his first win in the category of Best Animated Feature.
+It was a runaway box office success earning $363 million worldwide, and also brought Miller his fourth Academy Award nomination, and his first win in the category of Best Animated Feature.
+Manohla Dargis of The New York Times praised the film writing, "Miller...shows a remarkable persistence of vision.
+Even in a story about singing-and-dancing fat and feather, Mr. Miller can't help but go dark and deep" adding, "[He] brings an unusual depth of feeling to his work as well as a distinct moral worldview".

 In 2007, Miller signed on to direct a Justice League film titled Justice League: Mortal.
 While production was initially held up due to the 2007–08 Writers Guild of America strike, further production delays and the success of The Dark Knight led to Warner Bros. deciding to put the film on hold and pursue different options.

-In 2011, the Happy Feet sequel Happy Feet Two was released.
-The following year, Miller began principal photography on Mad Max: Fury Road, the fourth film in the Mad Max series, after several years of production delays.
-Fury Road was released on 15 May 2015.
-The film was met with widespread critical acclaim and received 10 Academy Award nominations including Best Picture, while Miller himself was nominated for the Academy Award for Best Director.

-In October 2018 it was announced that Miller would direct Three Thousand Years of Longing, which began filming in November 2020.
-The film premiered at the Cannes Film Festival in May 2022.
+As a partnership between his production company Kennedy Miller Mitchell and Omnilab Media, George Miller co-founded Dr. D Studios, a Sydney-based digital animation studio in mid-2007.
+In 2011, the Happy Feet sequel Happy Feet Two was released by Dr. D Studios.
+But following the financially unsuccessful release of Happy Feet Two and the long delay of Mad Max: Fury Road (2015), the studio closed down in 2013.